papercutter0324/F-PASS/README.md

    ```

 2. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`) or use [our official public instance](https://nattdf.streamlit.app)
+  - One may open automatically.

-3. Use the sidebar to select your desired configuration options.

-5. Choose the Output Mode (Quiet or Verbose) to control the level of detail in the generated script.
+3. In the sidebar, select your distro and output mode (Quiet or Verbose) to control the amount of details shown while the script is running.

+4. Choose your desire settings, apps, and customizations from the sub-menus.

-6. (Optional) Add custom shell commands in the Advanced section.
+5. (Optional) Insert custom shell commands in the Advanced section.

-7. Click the "Build Your Script" button to create your customized script.

-8. Review the script preview and click "Download Your Script" to save it.
+6. Review the script in the preview window and click "Build Your Script".

-9. Follow the instructions provided after generating the script to make it executable and run it on your Fedora system.
+7. Click "Download Your Script" and follow the provided instructions to make the script executable.

+8. Navigate to where you saved the script and run it (as shown in the instructions).

 ## Script Template